jamesweidev/tennis-robot/projects/01_obstacle_avoiding_robot/README.md

 ## Firmware Changes From V1
 Firmware is located at `firmware/STM32_ObjectAvoider/Core/V2_WithEncoders`

+- Input capture for counting encoder ticks
-- Add a timer and feedback loop for the motor encoders
+- 100ms timer that updates PID values and subsequently the motor speeds
+- Smooth_Drive function that briefly pauses in between direction switches to avoid jitters
+- Offset_Position function that turns by x degrees and moves forward by y meters

+---